awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsecrcontainerimage.md

 # AwsEcrContainerImage<a name="asff-resourcedetails-awsecrcontainerimage"></a>

-The `AwsEcrContainerImage` object provides information about an Amazon ECR image\.
+The `AwsEcrContainerImage` object provides information about an Amazon Elastic Container Registry image\.

 The following example shows the AWS Security Finding Format \(ASFF\) for the `AwsEcrContainerImage` object\.
 To view descriptions of `AwsEcrContainerImage` attributes, see [AwsEcrContainerImageDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsEcrContainerImageDetails.html) in the *AWS Security Hub API Reference*\.